newtl/WallWallet/README.md

--You can also Dowload a Setup.exe here: https://github.com/newtl/WallWallet/blob/master/Setup.exe
+-You can also Dowload a Setup.exe here: https://github.com/newtl/WallWallet/blob/master/setup.exe

+  -click you trought the setup and open your wallet with the ```StartLitecoinZ.bat```

+-Drag the Folder ```Newtl``` cointaining the WallWallet on a USB and Rename it to your needs.

--Further Encrypton of the Usb with Bitlocker or other Apps can improve the security.
+-Now Further Encrypton of the Usb with Bitlocker or other Apps can improve the security.

 With this you have a Easy to cary Cold storage Wallet where you can have the Blockchain always with you and Plug ´n´ play.

+LitecoinZ Windows Wallet Version v1.0.17.1 c5f626d

 [This Picture is under copyright of Newtl]